magento/magento2-page-builder/app/code/Magento/PageBuilder/docs/content-type-configuration.md

 Appearance specifies how content type will look in admin preview and how it will be rendered to master format.
 Appearance can control templates, how data will be read from master format, add how style properties and attributes will be applied to the elements.

 Appearance configuration consists of
-* `appearance` - Specifies the name of the appearance.
+* `appearance` - specifies the name of the appearance.
 Every content type should have one default appearance, this is specified by adding default="true" attribute to a node.
 * `data_mapping` - specifies how data is read from the master format, how it will be saved to master format and conversion from and to master format
 * `preview_template` - template that is used to display element in the preview
 * `render_template` - template used to render content type to master format
 * `reader` - used to read data for content type from master format

+The default reader is `Magento_PageBuilder/js/component/format/read/configurable`, it would read data based on configuration specified in `data_mapping`.

 ```
 <appearance name="poster" default="true">